sumanjs/suman/README.md

  and nested describes.
 Dependency injection ability also makes Suman extremely convenient and fun to use, compared to AVA.
  Suman is simply much more powerful and richer in features than AVA.

- * AVA requires Babel transpilation, which adds unnecessary complexity for test environments
+ * AVA requires Babel transpilation, which adds unnecessary complexity for test environments, and is also much slower
  * AVA does not handle errors thrown in asynchronous code gracefully
  * AVA does not feature the nested describes of Mocha or Suman, which limits the expressiveness of the library tremendously

  Alternatively, with Suman:

+ *Suman has nested (describe) blocks which are imperative for non-trivial tests; a simple example is a before hook that you want to run only for a certain set of tests in your test suite.
+The before hook and tests would go in a nested describe block.
- *Babel transpilation is optional - you can even achieve async/await with generators and promises alone *Suman uses domains to correctly map errors to test cases and hooks *Suman has nested describe blocks which are imperative for non-trivial tests
+ *Babel transpilation is optional - you can even achieve the async/await pattern with generators and promises alone *Suman uses domains to correctly map errors to test cases and hooks, which provides a much more reliable piece of software because it can handle any error that gets thrown, not just assertion errors.

 ### Extra info